roguehistory/Hist_Digh3814/content/en/week/3/webmaps.md

 Save!

-8. At the command prompt, you'll use python to start a webserver; the webserver acts like a regular server and makes these two files understandable by your web-browser: `$ python -m http.server` **Please see the alert at the top of the page if you don't have python on your machine**.
+8. At the command prompt, you'll use python to start a webserver; the webserver acts like a regular server and makes these two files understandable by your web-browser: `$ python -m http.server` **Please see the alert at the top of the page if you don't have python on your machine; this is where you drag your work folder into prepos**.

 9. The terminal will tell you now that your server is running at an address that will look something like this: `(http://0.0.0.0:8000/)`.
 Copy that full address and paste it into your browser's address bar.

 Congratulations!
 You have made a webmap!
 Do you see how you could recenter the map on Ottawa?
 Add some more data?
 Change the base map to another style?